 Please take the time to read the rules posted on the large painted beach boards at the entrance of each beach.

 Beach boxes are permitted for residents only on Fenway Beach and require identification and a pre-paid fee at the WFD office.
-Beach box dimensions need to be 5’L x 3’W x 3”H. Larger boxes will be required to sit in the parking lot.
+Beach boxes need to be no larger than 60" long, 34" deep, and a (rear) height of 42".
+Larger boxes will be required to sit in the parking lot.

 Fenway Beach is the designated area for beach parties.
 Fire permits may be obtained at the WFD office, with a refundable security deposit required.